tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 It is possible for ECH advertisements and servers to become inconsistent.
 This may occur, for instance, from DNS misconfiguration, caching issues, or an incomplete rollout in a multi-server deployment.
-This may also occur if a server loses its ECH keys, or if a deployment of ECH must be rolled back on the server.
+This may also occur if a server loses its ECH keys, or if a deployment of ECH is rolled back on the server.
 Whatever the cause, there are two main consequences:

 * The server has ECH configured but the client has an ECH configuration with a key not known to the server.

-* The server has ECH configured but the client has a ECH configuration and so is attempting ECH.
+* The server does not have ECH configured but the client has a  ECH configuration and so is attempting ECH.

 In either case, the server will not be able to decrypt the